The 25 best free games you can play in 2025

 Platform: PC

 CCP Games' immersive, and utterly humongous, space MMO has been free-to-play for a while now, thanks to its "alpha clones" system.
-It's akin to an unlimited free trial featured in the likes of World of Warcraft, which basically gives you access to all the mining, piracy, manufacturing, trading, exploring and combat, but keep certain skills off-limits unless you pay a monthly fee.
+It's akin to an unlimited free trial featured in the likes of World of Warcraft, which basically gives you access to all the mining, piracy, manufacturing, trading, exploring and combat, but keeps certain skills off-limits unless you pay a monthly fee.
 But with a ton of content very much still accessible in front of the paywall, it's an absolute joy and a bargain to boot.

-14. Bombergrounds: Battle Royale
+Genre: Battle Royale

-Genre: Bomberman battle royale
+Genre: Online battle arena

 Genre: First-person shooter